 EXCLUSIVE-China buys U.S. soybeans on good profits, despite peak Brazil export season

-BEIJING, March 2 (Reuters) - China bought soybeans from the United States on Tuesday as American cargoes were competitive against Brazilian shipments, despite it being the peak period for South American soy exports, three sources said.
+BEIJING, March 2 (Reuters) - China bought soybeans from the United States on Tuesday as American cargoes were competitive against Brazilian shipments, despite it being the peak period for South American soy export.

 While the five cargoes were old crop beans, China also booked a few American new crop soybeans that will be available from September, according to the trader, who declined to be identified as he was not authorized to talk to media.